 Organic grub killers include milky spore and beneficial nematodes.
 Both of these products use biological agents to prey on grubs in the soil.
 They are completely safe for people, pets, and other beneficial insects and highly effective in eliminating grub infestations—and the effect lasts for years.
 However, they work slowly and may not be ideal for active infestations.

 Always read and follow the manufacturer’s instructions for mixing and applying insecticides, both organic and synthetic.
-Wear protective clothing such as gloves, eyewear, long sleeves, and closed-toe shoes while mixing and handling.
+Wear protective clothing, such as gloves, eyewear, long sleeves, and closed-toe shoes while mixing and handling.
 Avoid splashing and spills of liquids.
 Dry products may be dusty.
 Pour in a well-ventilated area, and wear a mask to avoid breathing dust.

-When not in use, always store chemicals in their original containers and in a locked cabinet, away from children and pets.
+When not in use, always store chemicals in their original containers and a locked cabinet, away from children and pets.

-Be sure to follow the manufacturer’s instructions regarding application rate and timing between applications.
+Be sure to follow the manufacturer’s instructions regarding the application rate and timing between applications.
 Mix liquid concentrates according to the specified dilution rate.
 Wear rubber boots while applying liquid treatments, and rinse off the residue afterward.
 To keep applications on target and eliminate spray drift, avoid applying in windy weather.
-Allow treated areas to dry thoroughly before allowing human or pet traffic.
+Allow treated areas to dry thoroughly before permitting human or pet traffic.

 Q. Do grub control products also kill bugs?

-The active ingredients in many synthetic grub control products kill other bugs as well.
+The active ingredients in many synthetic grub-control products kill other bugs as well.
 Each product is slightly different, so be sure to read the label to avoid unwanted collateral damage and control additional bugs.

 Q. Can I use grub killer in flower beds?